ShoumikDutta/BasicCalculatorWebApp/README.md

 # Basic Calculator Web App

-This is a basic calculator web app built using HTML, CSS, and JavaScript.
+This is a basic calculator web app built using HTML, CSS, and Flask.
 It allows users to perform simple arithmetic operations such as addition, subtraction, multiplication, and division.

 ## Features